Our Change Model

 The results of the survey are summarized and discussed with everyone involved in the project – including those that filled out the survey.
 These meetings allow us to jointly narrow down the options to two or three final concepts that will result in a successful solution.

-After completing Step 2, we are ready to refine two to three potential solutions.
+After completing Steps 2 and 3, we are ready to refine two to three potential solutions.
 These “short list” proposals are further customized to meet the workforce’s needs by applying the survey results and feedback.

 Before the workforce can choose their preferred solution, they need to have as many details as possible worked out.
 This includes understanding how specific pay and work policies (e.g. vacations, holidays, illness, overtime, etc.) will work on the alternatives.
 It also includes a discussion of the performance measures that will be used to evaluate the success of the new solution.
 The better the workforce understands these details, the more comfortable they will be with making changes.
 Click here for more information on implementation.